LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn1/inside-app-folder.rst

 on a page.
 The tags also make it easy to play with new styles and formats for our grocery list without changing much code or altering the appearance of the movie list or photos.

+Most of our work with Angular will take place within the ``app`` folder, so let's take a closer look at some of the files there.

 Inside the ``app`` folder
 --------------------------